 - Outline your marketing strategy in your business plan.
 You should define the channels you want to use to promote your business and sell your products.

 - Your plan should also discuss funding.
-There are different options to explore, including using your savings, a line of credit, borrowing money from friends or relatives, or applying for a small business loan.
+There are different options to explore, including using your savings, using a credit card, borrowing money from friends or relatives, or applying for a small business loan.

 - Make some realistic projections for the future of your business in terms of sales, profits, and growth.